OML-Team/open-metric-learning/README.md

 </details>

-## Get started
+## Get started using CONFIG API
-The design of OML assumes that you may train your model in 2 different ways:

-#### Via Configs
-The best option is if your dataset and pipeline are standard enough or if you are not experienced in Machine Learning or Python.
+Using configs is the best option if your dataset and pipeline are standard enough or if you are not experienced in Machine Learning or Python.
 You can find more details in the [examples](https://github.com/OML-Team/open-metric-learning/blob/main/examples/).

-#### Via Python
+## Get started using Python
 The most flexible, but knowledge-requiring approach.
 You are not limited by our project structure and you can use only that part of the functionality which you need.
 You can start with fully working code snippets below that train and validate the model